 Pumpkin season doesn't get better than this!
 Your kids will love this moist and flavorful pumpkin bread, whether you serve it for breakfast or as an after school snack.
 You only need one bowl and a few basic ingredients - it's so easy!

 There's nothing like scrambling to figure out what to feed kids for breakfast or snacks - it can be stressful!
 Keeping healthy whole wheat quick breads on hand can help lessen the craziness of trying to figure out what to feed kids in a pinch.

-And, what kid will turn down chocolate chip anything?
+And what kid will turn down something made with chocolate chips?
 You can easily leave them out, but my kids would advise you to keep them in!

 Get ready for your home to fill with all of the favorite and familiar scents of Fall as this delicious pumpkin bread bakes in your oven.
 I just knew I had the right proportions when my son stated, "This is perfect.
 Don't change anything!".
 I hope your kids love this as much as mine do!